-On weekends and holidays from April 2017-April 2018 residents came together with the artists to create a short film and resident-led creative programme .
+On weekends and holidays from April 2017-April 2018 residents came together with the artists to make a short film and develop a resident-led creative programme .
 Over 60 residents engaged regularly in different aspects of filmmaking, from camera, sound recording and special effects to prop making, script writing and acting.
 Located on a small green on the two streets, and with a scaffold tower as the set, the artists provided a framework for exploration that enabled the residents to respond directly to their environment.
 The creative programme also included drawing and games cafes, photography projects, dance, creating a community garden, a family sports day, inter-generational football matches and the creation of a residents’ recipe book.

 The Clubhouse Night on 24 March 2018 was the culmination of the year’s activity.
 For one night it brought the two streets to life in unexpected ways, celebrating and sharing the project with the wider community.
 Located in a garage lock-up in between the two streets, there was an exhibition of film stills on garage doors, short films were projected into empty garage spaces and there was a resident run-café with a residents’ recipe book created with artist Jan Uprichard.
 The main feature of the evening was the Clubhouse performance.
 This walking tour presented film vignettes outside the homes where the films were created, and was performed by young participating residents.
 Films were projected onto walls and stairwells, bringing the street to life after dark.